mdneuzerling/mdneuzerling.com/content/post/2021-08-04-overengineering-an-environment-sensor-with-kubernetes-and-prometheus/index.md

 ![](environment-dashboard.png)

 [I've explored Kubernetes once before, when I used it to host an R API made with Plumber](/post/hosting-a-plumber-api-with-kubernetes/).
-In that post I used a cluster hosted on GCP.
+In that post I used a cluster hosted on Google Cloud Platform.
 This time I'm cobbling the cluster together myself.

 ## The setup